As the saying goes: "Two heads are better than one."

 Collaborative learning offers many benefits over traditional instruction.
 As studies show, when students work as a team, they develop positive attitudes, solve problems more effectively, and experience a greater sense of accomplishment.

-Though you may find the move away from a teacher-controlled environment is a dramatic change, the benefits of collaborative learning far outweigh any obstacles that you must deal with when implementing group activities.
+Though the move away from a teacher-controlled environment can be a dramatic change, the benefits of collaborative learning far outweigh any obstacles that you must deal with when implementing group activities.

 Benefits of Collaboration